CBOR Object Signing and Encryption (COSE) and JSON Object Signing and Encryption (JOSE) Registrations for SQIsign

 * *Key Generation*: Intensive computation required

-* *Size*: Exceptional efficiency (10 - 20x smaller than lattice
+* *Size*: Exceptional efficiency: substantially smaller than many

 *Recommended Use Cases:* - Sign-once, verify-many scenarios